jassics/security-study-plan/application-security-study-plan.md

 14. SAST vs SCA

 ### Advance Level of application security skill sets
 1. Very good at [OWASP Top 10 for Web 2021](https://owasp.org/Top10/) and [OWASP Top 10 for API: 2019](https://github.com/OWASP/API-Security/raw/master/2019/en/dist/owasp-api-security-top-10.pdf)
-2. Go through [OWASP Secure Code Review Guide](https://owasp.org/www-pdf-archive/OWASP_Code_Review_Guide_v2.pdf), understand what to verify and how using this guide.
+2. Go through [OWASP Secure Code Review Guide](https://owasp.org/www-pdf-archive/OWASP_Code_Review_Guide_v2.pdf), understand what to verify and how to use this guide.
 3. Very good at [OWASP ASVS](https://owasp.org/www-pdf-archive/OWASP_Application_Security_Verification_Standard_4.0-en.pdf) (Application Security Verification Standard), it's your job to make every developer aware about it and must use while development.
 4. Go through [OWASP Software Assurance maturity Model](https://owaspsamm.org/model/) (OSAMM), if you aim for a security architect role.
 5. Understand what causes [BOLA](https://www.traceable.ai/blog-post/a-deep-dive-on-the-most-critical-api-vulnerability-bola-broken-object-level-authorization) and [BFLA](https://securityboulevard.com/2021/07/api-security-101-broken-function-level-authorization/) and try to be good at testing these vulnerabilities.
 6. Various weak cipher suites, how to test, how to make developers aware about it
 7. [Authentication](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html) and [Authorization](https://cheatsheetseries.owasp.org/cheatsheets/Authorization_Cheat_Sheet.html)
 8. Advanced SQL Injection